mattbierner/blog.mattbierner.com/_posts/2016-01-29-hamt-plus-one.md

 }, hamt.empty);
 ```

-A Hamt+ map can be made mutable at any time, and the mutations are guaranteed not to effect any existing references to the immutable data structure:
+A Hamt+ map can be made mutable at any time, and the mutations are guaranteed not to affect any existing references to the immutable data structure:

 ```js
 const h = hamt.set('a', 1, hamt.make());